cudmore/homecage/docs/docs/index.md

 - Easy to use web interface to control all aspects of the experiment.
 - Live video streaming to a web browser.

 ## Interface options

 * **[Web](web-interface.md)** - A point and click web browser interface.
 * **[REST](rest-interface.md)** - A rest interface to communicate with a homecage server
 * **[Command line](command-line.md)** - A command line interface.

 <video width="640" height="480" controls>
   <source src="img/home-cage-movie.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

+Home-cage video recording during the dark cycle using IR lights of two mouse cages with one mouse in each with running wheel.